lemael/Authentication/README.md

-About
+#About

-This is a Django 2 based visual word trainer for small training sets of technical terms.
+This is a Django 4.2.13 based System Authentication.
-License

-This project is licensed with the Apache 2.0 License.

-Development Setup
+#Development Setup

     If you're on Windows, install the Windows Subsystem for Linux.
-Then execute wsl bash and continue with the commands below. git clone [git@github.com:lemael/Authentication.git
+Then execute wsl bash and continue with the commands below. git clone [git@github.com:lemael/Authentication.git]
     cd Authentication
     apt install python3-venv
     python3 -m venv .venv